painot/EternityNum/README.md

-[❌] xN.floor(x) -- rounds x down to the nearest integer [❌] xN.ceil(x) -- rounds x up to the nearest integer [✔️] xN.round(x, decimals) -- rounds x to the specified number of decimal places [❌] xN.truncate(x, decimals) -- truncates x to the specified number of decimal places [❌] xN.abs(x) -- calculates the absolute value of x [❌] xN.neg(x) -- returns the negation of x
+[❌] xN.floor(x) -- rounds x down to the nearest integer [❌] xN.ceil(x) -- rounds x up to the nearest integer [✔️] xN.round(x, decimals) -- rounds x to the specified number of decimal places [❌] xN.trunc(x, decimals) -- truncates x to the specified number of decimal places [❌] xN.abs(x) -- calculates the absolute value of x [❌] xN.neg(x) -- returns the negation of x
 [❌] xN.isOdd(x) -- checks if x is an odd number